Bachelor of Applied Science

 - Earn 30 credit hours at the upper division level and at least 30 of the 120 credits

-hours through MSU and UWA.
+hours through MSU, UWA and William-Carey University.